serialport/website/docs/api-stream.md

 const SerialPort = require('@serialport/stream')
 ```

-This is the Node.js Stream Interface for SerialPort.
-For more information on Node.js Streams please see their [Stream API docs](https://nodejs.org/api/stream.html) and google for a large number of tutorials on Node.js streams.
+This is the Node.js Stream Interface for SerialPort (for more information on Node.js Streams, please see the [Stream API docs](https://nodejs.org/api/stream.html) or one of the numerous independent tutorials).
 This stream is a Duplex Stream allowing for reading and writing.
 It has additional methods for managing the SerialPort connection.

-You also get the stream interface by requiring the [`serialport`](api-serialport.md) package which comes with a default set of Bindings and Parsers.
+You also get the stream interface by requiring the [`serialport`](api-serialport.md) package, which comes with a default set of Bindings and Parsers.

 ```js
 // To get a default set of Bindings and Parsers